Heinrich Hofmann (painter): Body of works

 Heinrich Hofmann was one of the pre-eminent painters of his time.
 The Sunday Strand – at that time a very popular British magazine– describes him as the most influential contemporary German painter.
 Hofmann’s style of painting was unique in its own way but at the same time he based his work on the traditional art of old German, Dutch and Italian masters.
 While in Rome he also came in touch with the Nazarenes – especially through the influence of Cornelius – but throughout his life he remained faithful to the great examples of the Renaissance.
 Religious paintings take the center stage in Hofmann’s work; but he also created numerous portraits and pictures that depict mythological and historical topics.

 Selected works

-Three of his paintings were purchased by John D. Rockefeller, Jr.: the 1882 studio copy of Christ in the Tempel (1881), Christ and the Young Rich Man (1889), and Christ in Gethsemane (1890).
+Three of his paintings were purchased by John D. Rockefeller Jr.: the 1882 studio copy of Christ in the Temple (1881), Christ and the Young Rich Man (1889), and Christ in Gethsemane (1890).
 These now are displayed at the Riverside Church in New York City.